Edmund Kiss: Tiwanaku and Welteislehre

 Kiss's research was discussed in several publications that appeared after his 1928 expedition to Tiwanaku, in 1930, published an article for the architecture magazine Zeitschrift für Bauwesen, titled Die Rekonstruktion des Mausoleums Puma Punku und der Sonnenwarte Kalasasaya in Tihuanaku in Bolivien.
 From 1930-1933 Kiss, published Das Gläserne Meer, Die Letzte Königin von Atlantis, and Frühling in Atlantis.
 These novels were presented as historical fiction and were based on his archaeological theories.
 The novels portray the Atlanteans as Nordic Aryans with access to advanced technology and the builders of Tiwanaku.
 Kiss did not publish a comprehensive work detailing his findings at Tiwanaku until 1937, when he published Das Sonnentor von Tihuanaku und Hörbiger's Welteislehre.
 The title makes a reference to the Gateway of the Sun, a monolithic carved gateway located at Tiwanaku.
 The Gateway of the Sun is known for its intricate carvings, with the central figure known as the front-facing figure or Staff God.
 One of Kiss's theories for the Gateway of the Sun was that the monolith was a celestial calendar, according to Heather Pringle.
 "He felt certain he could see symbols for twelve months of the year, each possessing either twenty-four or twenty-five days…each of the days had thirty hours."
 Kiss claimed about a notable artifact from the site found at Kalasasaya that it resembles a Nordic man.
-The interpretation as a "Nordic Man's Head" is an interpretation based on racist assumptions.